 - Make sure HR is involved.
 “HR doesn’t always get the complaints on the front end, but they sometimes will be a good department or person to run across the finish line with the investigation.
 And they can certainly help in deciding what to do about the alleged perpetrator and the alleged victim.”

-Looking for more information about developing a anti-harassment initiative?
+Looking for more information about developing an anti-harassment initiative?
 Want more tips from Steve?
 You’re in luck: our upcoming webinar, Anti-Harassment Initiative Best Practices, has both!
 Hear from Steve and Compli Content Product Manager Kynzie Sims about how you can build a program that reduces the risk of harassment in your workplace.
-Click here to sign up and reserve your spot for the webinar.
+Watch the webinar now.